azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 4. Create an organization.
 Instructions can be found [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?toc=%2Fazure%2Fdevops%2Fget-started%2Ftoc.json&bc=%2Fazure%2Fdevops%2Fget-started%2Fbreadcrumb%2Ftoc.json&view=azure-devops)

 ### Create a new project
-Create a new project, name it "AIDevCollege" and use the "Agile" process template.
+Create a new project, name it "AIDevCollege" and use the "Agile" process template and leave the version control selection to **Git**.
 Instructions can be found [here](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops).

 ![Create a project](./images/AIDevCollegeProject.png)